Deal alert! Northwest, our favorite company, is forming

-After you form an LLC in Washington State, you must file an Annual Report every year.
+After you form a Washington LLC, and file your Initial Report, you then must file an Annual Report every year.

 You need to file an Annual Report in order to keep your Washington LLC in compliance and in good standing.

 Your Washington LLC Annual Report is due every year by the end of your LLC’s anniversary month.
 Your LLC’s anniversary month is the month your LLC was approved.

 You can find this date in the upper right corner of your stamped and approved Certificate of Formation.
 You can also use the advanced business search on the state’s website to search for your LLC name, then look for the “formation/registration” date.

 For example, if your Washington LLC was approved on August 5th 2023, your first Annual Report will be due by August 31st 2024.
 Then every year going forward it will be due by August 31st.

 Please keep in mind that these anniversary month due dates are for your Annual Reports, not your Initial Report.
 The Initial Report is due within 120 days of your LLC being formed.
 Then the Annual Reports are due every year by the end of the LLC’s anniversary month.
 This can be a little bit confusing because the Initial Report is sometimes referred to as the “first” Annual Report.

 For more information on Initial Reports, please see Washington LLC Initial Report.

 Once your LLC misses the due date, the Secretary of State will add a $25 penalty onto the filing fee.
 Instead of the total being $60, it will be $85.

 If your LLC Annual Report is still not filed within 90 days of the due date, the Secretary of State will administratively dissolve your Washington LLC.
 Said another way, they will shut it down.